Leaving a Legacy While Saving on Taxes Through Charitable Gifting

 Don’t Let the Big Bad Wolf Blow Your Plan Down!

 This brief article makes obvious the importance of avoiding probate.
 But what other plans should you be concerned about?
 Is your estate plan made out of straw (a basic will), wood (beneficiary designations), or brick (family trust)?
-For more information, contact Dan A. Baron or Baron Law LLC by phone at 216-573-3723, or by emailing dan@baronlawcleveland.com.
+For more information on how to avoid probate, contact Dan A. Baron or Baron Law LLC by phone at 216-573-3723, or by emailing dan@baronlawcleveland.com.